Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Methodology

-After we obtained the best fit for each object, we used \texttt{emcee} \citep{foreman-mackey2013}, a python implementation of Goodman \& Weare’s Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler \citep{ensemblemcmc2010}, to sample the posterior distribution with the MCMC walkers initiated at the MAP position.
-Two important priors are used to contain the MCMC walkers: 1) if the walker started with log$(\xi) > 0$ (an overdamped DHO), only MCMC proposals corresponding to overdamped DHOs can be accepted, and the reverse (for underdamped DHOs) is also enforced; 2) log(\mindt/2) $<$ log$(\tau_{\mathrm{perturb}})$ $<$ log(\maxdt).
-That is, given the premise that the MAP solution is at the global optimum, these two priors are chosen to prevent the MCMC walkers from wandering into other local optima, which often exist on the opposite side of the parameter space (underdamped vs.~overdamped) or outside the timescales covered by the input light curve.
-We run our MCMC chains for 10,000 steps, where the maximum auto-correlation time for the chains is around 500 steps.
-The uncertainty of the best-fit DHO parameters is taken as one half of the interquartile range (IQR) of the MCMC samples.
+After we obtained the best fit for each object, we used \texttt{emcee} \citep{foreman-mackey2013}, a python implementation of Goodman \& Weare’s Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler \citep{goodman2010}, to sample the posterior distribution with the MCMC walkers initiated at the MAP position. \editone{One additional prior was used to restrict the MCMC walkers from potential catastrophic runaways: $10^{-3}$ days $<$ log$\,(\tau_{\mathrm{perturb}})$ $<$ $10^{5}$ days.
+We ran MCMC for 15,000 steps using 32 walkers and discarded the first 3,000 steps as the ``burn-in".
+The largest auto-correlation time for all chains is around 500 steps.
+The uncertainty of the best-fit DHO parameter is taken as the ``1-sigma" range (one half the central 68.3\% interval) of the marginalized posterior distribution.}